passcod/mtwitter/README.md

 Asynchronous Twitter client API for node.js
 ===========================================

-[ntwitter](http://github.com/AvianFlu/ntwitter) is an upgraded, more supported version of jdub's [node-twitter](http://github.com/jdub/node-twitter), which in turn was inspired by, and uses some code from, technoweenie's [twitter-node](http://github.com/technoweenie/twitter-node).
+[ntwitter](http://github.com/AvianFlu/ntwitter) is an upgraded version of jdub's [node-twitter](http://github.com/jdub/node-twitter), which in turn was inspired by, and uses some code from, technoweenie's [twitter-node](http://github.com/technoweenie/twitter-node).

 ## Version 0.2.0